Commonplace book, letters, and other documents and items collected by these Mobile and Claiborne, Alabama, families.

 Letters to and from Lloyd W. Gates, an attorney in Louisville, Kentucky, dealing with estates and divorce cases.

-Raymond Gautier of Sarthe, France writes to Arthur Persons of Northfield, Minnesota.
+A letter from Raymond Gautier of Sarthe, France, to Arthur N. Persons of Northfield, Minnesota.

 The collection contains a letter to William Gayton of Waterloo, New York, from his brother James Gayton of Cleveland, Ohio and also contains a note to Mary Ann from William.
 The first letter discusses Richard's ill health, the coming Winter, money, wanting to visit his family, and how much grains and produce are sold for.
 The second letter discusses James' work and the family of his employer.